Clark Retirement Community at Keller Lake

 Keeping older adults in mind, the architects and engineers made sure homecare would be possible in each of the resident units.
 All doorways and entrances to the suites are widened for mobility devices and hospital beds, and there is enough back-up power to handle medical devices during emergencies.
 The team also made sure the units would be sustainable in power outages.

-The project was recently featured in Environments for Aging Magazaine’s 2022 Spring Design Showcase.
+The project was featured in Environments for Aging Magazaine’s 2022 Spring Design Showcase, and received a Citation Award in the 2023 AIA Indiana Healthcare Design Awards.